planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/sqlviews.rst

 Perhaps most usefully, as well as being arbitrary SQL executed in the database using native database functions, SQL views can be parameterized via string substitution.

 In short, SQL views have tremendous power and flexibility.
-They are always executed in the database so performance is optimized.
+They are executed in the database so performance is optimized.
 You also have access to all database functions, stored procedures, and even joins across tables.

+.. note:: In the past, SQL views were only allowed against databases.
+Recently, this functionality has been extended to include any data sources.

 Examples
 --------